-CAM was employed as the CM at Risk to convert a portion of the Seton Keough High School into the new Holy Angels Catholic School, for this fast track project to accommodate the relocated pre-school, kindergarten or elementary school children.
-CAM committed to and met their commitment to meeting the very stringent deadline of less than two months for opening the new school
+CAM was employed as the CMaR to convert a portion of the Seton Keough High School into the new Holy Angels Catholic School to quickly accommodate the relocated pre-school, kindergarten, and/or elementary school children.
+CAM met their commitment to working within the stringent deadline of less than 2 months for opening the new school.

-The existing school structure now has two separate and secure entries – one for each of the schools – distinctly different classrooms, administrative areas, restrooms and the like, and is able to share the auditorium and athletic facilities without interrupting the curriculum of either of the schools.
+The existing school structure now has two separate and secure entries, one for each of the schools, as well as distinctly different classrooms, administrative areas, restrooms, etc., and it is able to share the auditorium and athletic facilities without interrupting the curriculum of either schools.

-Even though the teaching ends in June each year, a school remains occupied throughout the summer break and CAM was able to complete their work throughout all three floors of the building without adversely impacting the school’s summer schedule.
-CAM’s commitment to “doing what it takes” to meet a schedule was once again repeated when the staff and students returned on time to the newly renovated schools.
+Although classes end in June each year, a school remains occupied throughout the summer break, and CAM was able to complete their work throughout all three floors of the building without adversely impacting the school’s summer schedule.
+CAM’s commitment to “doing what it takes” to meet a schedule was once again demonstrated when the staff and students returned on time to the newly renovated schools.